-Taught by literacy experts Irene Fountas and Cindy Downend, this seminar is designed for principals and literacy leaders and examines the roles of effective teaching, systematic assessment, literacy coaching, and supervision in improving student achievement in reading and writing.
+Taught by Irene Fountas and Cindy Downend, this seminar designed for principals and literacy leaders examines the roles of effective teaching, systematic assessment, literacy coaching, and supervision in improving student achievement in reading and writing.

 In our School Leaders Seminar, What Every School Leader Needs to Know About Good Literacy Teaching and Effective Literacy Coaching, you will have the opportunity to learn how to use observational tools to

 examine the classroom environment and understand best teaching